jpritikin/coach/content/docs/me/meditation/geometry.md

 One possibility is that dark matter is the projection, mostly inchoate, of here-and-now into space-time (i.e., a cluster of particles being a soul 👻).[^conscious-agent]
 The better we understand how the brain works 🧠, the more we will understand what kind of user interface a soul is best suited to interact with.
-Perhaps science can also crack the mystery of birth 🎂 and death ☠️ (and maybe spirit possession[^falconer2023]).
+Perhaps science can also crack the mystery of birth 🎂 and death ☠️ (and maybe spirit possession[^falconer2023] and reincarnation[^stevenson2000]).

 ## Notes